“When Israel was a child, I loved him,

 No nation on the face of the Earth has experienced the traumas that the nation of Israel has had to deal with, repeatedly, over thousands of years.
 Expelled from its homeland twice, and subjected to inquisitions, pogroms, holocausts, and all kinds of hostility, the nation of Israel reacts with the resilience of a child.

 Though deeply bruised and beaten, Israel cannot be broken.
 Injuries heal quickly, and she is back on her feet.
 Israel continues to build and rebuild though her enemies seek to destroy her every single day.
-This is what the prophet means when he calls Israel a child.
+As the spirit of youth, this is what the prophet means when he calls Israel a child.
 The nation may be old, but her spirit is young.

 The lessons we can glean from Hosea’s words and from the nation of Israel’s experience are timeless — no matter what life throws our way, we can respond with the wisdom that comes with age, but also with the resiliency of a child as we trust and depend upon the One who loves us like a Father.